-Calculating the Resistance of an object to the rotation.
+Calculating the Resistance of an object to rotation.

 Calculation of work done on a particle that is moving inside a complex vector field.

-Calculus is also used to maximize profits in the fields of economics and finance.
+Calculus is also used to maximize profits in economics and finance.

 Calculus is also used to calculate fusion rates in chemistry.

 So if you study like Engineering, Physics, Maths, Chemistry, Biology, Business you are going to study Calculus.

 Like Geometry, Topology is also the study of shapes.

 Geometry deals with length angles and areas of a shape whereas Topology studies connectedness holes and compactness of a shape.